Sol Lesser: Biography

+Tarzan

 In 1933 Lesser succeeded in buying screen rights to Edgar Rice Burroughs' Tarzan character.
 A Tarzan the Fearless serial with screen newcomer Buster Crabbe resulted, but Burroughs, deciding to make his own Tarzan films, refused to renegotiate with Lesser.
-Burroughs's movie enterprises were short-lived, and the rights passed to Metro-Goldwyn-Mayer.
-Burroughs sold Lesser options on all his Tarzan novels for seven years with Lesser producing one Tarzan film a year for 20th Century Fox.
-Only one Tarzan film Tarzan's Revenge featuring athletes Glenn Morris and Eleanor Holm was produced; Lesser sold the rights back to MGM.
-He returned to the Tarzan property in 1943, after MGM relinquished the rights.
+Burroughs's own movie enterprises were short-lived, and the rights passed to Metro-Goldwyn-Mayer.
+Burroughs sold Lesser options on all his Tarzan novels for seven years, with Lesser producing one Tarzan film a year for 20th Century-Fox.
+Only one Tarzan film was produced under this arrangement: Tarzan's Revenge (1938) featuring athletes Glenn Morris and Eleanor Holm.
+MGM objected to Lesser competing with its own Tarzan series, and Lesser agreed to sell the rights back to MGM.
+When MGM relinquished the rights in 1942, Lesser regained the Tarzan property.
 Lesser's new Tarzan films were produced for RKO and starred Johnny Weissmuller and later Lex Barker and Gordon Scott, and Lesser devoted himself to these jungle adventures for the rest of his career.

-Later films include Our Town (1940) and the all-star wartime revue Stage Door Canteen (1943) that featured a cameo by Johnny Weissmuller.
-Toward the end of his life he was actively involved in restoring many of his early productions.

-Lesser retired in 1958, selling the Tarzan rights to producer Sy Weintraub.
+Lesser sold the Tarzan rights to producer Sy Weintraub in 1958, and retired.
 "I had reached the age that one either finishes on top or far below.
 I decided I would end on top, and I was satisfied," he said.

+Toward the end of his life he was actively involved in restoring many of his early productions, often in association with film preservationists at Blackhawk Films.
+Blackhawk reprinted many of Lesser's silent and sound films for the home-movie market.

-Lesser was buried at Hillside Memorial Park in Culver City, California.
+Sol Lesser died in 1980, and was buried at Hillside Memorial Park in Culver City, California.